-The difference between black sesame seeds and other colors is that the black seeds still contain the hull, while the different colors are just the kernel of the seed.
+The difference between black sesame and other colors is that the black seeds still contain the hull, while the different colors are just the kernel of the seed.

 What Are the Benefits of Sesame Seeds During Pregnancy?

-First of all, sesame seeds — much like any nut or seed — is a good protein source and rich in amino acids that help facilitate every chemical reaction in the body (source: MedlinePlus).
+First of all, these seeds — much like any nut or seed — is a good protein source and rich in amino acids that help facilitate every chemical reaction in the body (source: MedlinePlus).
 Protein helps strengthen and build muscles, bones, skin, and more.

 In comparison, saturated fat consumption is associated with an increased risk of heart disease, including high blood pressure, atherosclerosis, and heart attack (source: American Heart Association).